decko/work-somewhere-rq/README.md

 1. Make a fork of this repository on Github
 2. Follow the instructions of `README.md`.
 3. Deploy you project on Heroku
-4. Apply for the position at our [career page](https://olist.recruiterbox.com/) and send:
+4. Send an email for the position to techjobs@olist.com containing:
   - Link to the fork on Github.
   - Link to the project in Heroku.
   - Brief description of the work environment used to run this project (Computer/operating system, text editor/IDE, libraries, etc.).
-  - Curriculum Vitae attached to the email (avoid .doc files).
+  - Curriculum Vitae attached to the email (avoid .doc files) or link to Linkedin profile.

 ## Specification